 6. Place the small dough on top of the large dough (in the centre) and flatten lightly.

 7. Flour or oil the handle of a wooden spoon.
 Make a hole in the centre of the small boule and follow this down through both pieces until you reach the worktop.
 It will help bind the two together.

 8. Cover and leave somewhere warm for about 45 - 60 minutes until it has doubled in size.

 9. Preheat the oven to 190⁰C.

-10. If necessary, define the hole again and, with a sharp knife or razor, score the down down the sides from top to bottom all the way around both boules.
+10. If necessary, define the hole again .
+Flour the loaf and then, with a sharp knife or razor, score down the sides from top to bottom all the way around both boules.

 12. Remove from the oven and allow to cool on a rack.